4 Quick Questions About Drunk Driving Accidents In Charlotte, NC

 3. How Many Drinks Does It Take To Be Drunk?

 Many people commonly ask how many drinks it takes to reach the legal limit, which in North Carolina is .08 blood alcohol concentration (BAC).
-There are many factors they go into how many drinks it takes to reach this limit.
+There are many factors that go into how many drinks it takes to reach this limit.
 Every person is different, and body weight plays a major factor in these situations.

 The fact is that impairment begins below .08 BAC.
 For example, a 160-pound person who drinks 2 beers within an hour will likely have a BAC of .02.
 While this is below the legal limit, studies show that this person will be 1.4 times more likely to cause an accident than somebody who is sober.
 Scientific research shows that driving skills deteriorate rapidly when a person reaches .02 BAC.